git-town/git-town/documentation/development/architecture.md

 # Architecture of the Git Town code base

 This mono-repo contains all Git Town related code.
-The source code is located in the [src](../../src) folder.
-It contains these packages:
+The [src](../../src) folder contains these packages:

 - [src/browsers](../../src/browsers) interacts with the local browser
 - [src/cli](../../src/cli) reads and writes data from and to Git Town's CLI